redis/redis-doc/topics/modules-api-ref.md

 the module must provide an event type-mask, denoting the events the subscriber is interested in.
 This can be an ORed mask of any of the following flags:

- - REDISMODULE_NOTIFY_GENERIC: Generic commands like DEL, EXPIRE, RENAME
+ - `REDISMODULE_NOTIFY_GENERIC`: Generic commands like DEL, EXPIRE, RENAME
- - REDISMODULE_NOTIFY_STRING: String events
+ - `REDISMODULE_NOTIFY_STRING`: String events
- - REDISMODULE_NOTIFY_LIST: List events
+ - `REDISMODULE_NOTIFY_LIST`: List events
- - REDISMODULE_NOTIFY_SET: Set events
+ - `REDISMODULE_NOTIFY_SET`: Set events
- - REDISMODULE_NOTIFY_HASH: Hash events
+ - `REDISMODULE_NOTIFY_HASH`: Hash events
- - REDISMODULE_NOTIFY_ZSET: Sorted Set events
+ - `REDISMODULE_NOTIFY_ZSET`: Sorted Set events
- - REDISMODULE_NOTIFY_EXPIRED: Expiration events
+ - `REDISMODULE_NOTIFY_EXPIRED`: Expiration events
- - REDISMODULE_NOTIFY_EVICTED: Eviction events
+ - `REDISMODULE_NOTIFY_EVICTED`: Eviction events
- - REDISMODULE_NOTIFY_STREAM: Stream events
+ - `REDISMODULE_NOTIFY_STREAM`: Stream events
- - REDISMODULE_NOTIFY_KEYMISS: Key-miss events
+ - `REDISMODULE_NOTIFY_KEYMISS`: Key-miss events
- - REDISMODULE_NOTIFY_ALL: All events (Excluding REDISMODULE_NOTIFY_KEYMISS)
+ - `REDISMODULE_NOTIFY_ALL`: All events (Excluding REDISMODULE_NOTIFY_KEYMISS)
- - REDISMODULE_NOTIFY_LOADED: A special notification available only for modules, indicates that the key was loaded from persistence.
+ - `REDISMODULE_NOTIFY_LOADED`: A special notification available only for modules, indicates that the key was loaded from persistence.
                                 Notice, when this event fires, the given key can not be retained, use RM_CreateStringFromString
                                 instead.

 We do not distinguish between key events and keyspace events, and it is up to the module to filter the actions taken based on the key.

 The subscriber signature is:

     int (*RedisModuleNotificationFunc) (RedisModuleCtx *ctx, int type,
                                         const char *event,
                                         RedisModuleString *key);

 `type` is the event type bit, that must match the mask given at registration time.
 The event string is the actual command being executed, and key is the relevant Redis key.

-Notification callback gets executed with a redis context that can not be used to send anything to the client, and has the db number where the event occurred as its selected db number.
+Notification callback gets executed with a Redis context that can not be used to send anything to the client, and has the DB number where the event occurred as its selected DB number.

 Notice that it is not necessary to enable notifications in redis.conf for module notifications to work.